lishiyo/jQuery-plugins/README.md

 # REWRITING HISTORY - NOT FOR PUBLIC REPOS
 git commit --amend --no-edit // adds current staged files to last commit

-REBASE- move a branch to a new base commit to maintain linear history, common for integrating upstream changes into local repo git checkout feature-branch git rebase master git checkout master git merge feature-branch
+REBASE - move a branch to a new base commit to maintain linear history, common for integrating upstream changes into local repo git checkout feature-branch git rebase master git checkout master git merge feature-branch
 // use "git rebase -i master" to clean up commits before rebasing
 // use squash to squash old onto new

+# SYNCING
+git fetch <remote> // fetches all branches from repo as remote branches